Baby born in China four years after parents died in car crash

-A healthy baby boy was born in China, four years after both his parents died in a car crash.
+A healthy baby boy has been born in China four years after his parents died in a car crash.

 The boy was born to a surrogate mother four years after biological parents Shen Jie and Liu Xi died.